learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 ## Introduction

 Welcome to the web, the largest canvas in the world.
-Roughly 40% of the world's population has access to the web.
+Over half of the world's population has access to the web.
 Never before has it been possible to reach so many across such vast distances!